 If you require further information about the information contained on this page, please email us at email@example.com.

 Important information from the U.S. Department of Education:

-- Students studying at Memorial are eligible only for the Direct Loan portion of financial aid.
-Students cannot receive grants such as Pell for study at Memorial
+Students studying at Memorial University are eligible only for the Direct Loan portion of financial aid.
+Students cannot receive grants such as Pell, FSEOG and FWS grants.

-- A student with an intellectual disability is eligible for Federal Pell, FSEOG, and FWS grants only.
-A student with an intellectual disability is ineligible for Title IV Direct Loans.
-Because students studying at Memorial are ineligible for federal grant programs, a student with an intellectual disability is ineligible for any funding (loan or grant) from the U.S. Department of Education while studying at Memorial.
+- A student with an intellectual disability is eligible for Federal Pell, FSEOG, and FWS grants only and is ineligible for Title IV Direct Loans.
 For more information from the U.S. Department of Education, please see the following link.

 - Medicine and Nursing students do not qualify for Direct Lending